ObjectModules/deploy/maps.md

 #Project Map
 This page is the last page of our _[[current section|Home]]_.
 We have explained all about our _[[Mapping Concept|Mapping]]_.
 Here we are going to display the overall mapping by _[[diagram|maps#by-diagram]]_ and _[[tabulation|maps#by-tabulation]]_.

 _Hopefully you can follow and able to understand to what we have explained.
-You may check if you have made clear yourself by answering [[questionnaire|[Mapping]-Overall#question-for-you]] on the last of this page._
+You may check if you have made clear yourself by answering [[questionnaire|maps#question-for-you]] on the last of this page._

 ##By Diagram
 Now it is your turn to familiar with the flow on our concept.
 If you have followed the _[[previous section|[Mapping]-Overall]]_ you can easily figure out the overall result as shown below.